-Despite the fact that both men and women can (and do) perpetrate these types of behaviours or be victimised by them, media coverage focuses almost entirely on the victimisation of female staff (example/example/example/example).
-Men on the other hand, both collectively and individually) are painted as the architects of toxic workplaces, responsible for victimising a slew of women as well as other men.
+Despite the fact that both men and women can (and do) perpetrate these types of behaviours, or be victimised by them, media coverage focuses almost entirely on the victimisation of female staff (example/example/example/example).
+Men on the other hand, both collectively and individually, are painted as the architects of toxic workplaces, and responsible for victimising a slew of women and other men.

 Conversely, the media generally avoids identifying women as having significant involvement in discriminatory and/or harassing patterns of behaviour.

 One of the outcomes of this situation is that men are discouraged from reporting abuse, in turn reinforcing the view amongst policy-makers and managers that female perpetration is little more than a rare aberration.

 Estate agent whose female boss told him at boozy Christmas lunch that she’d perform sex act on him if he hit sales target wins discrimination tribunal (1 June 2017) UK

 To the workplace sleazes of the world: Your time is up, by Julia Baird (21 April 2017) Because only men can be sleazes, right?